-Immediately prior to the effectiveness of the registration statement on Form S-1, of which this prospectus is a part, we completed the Exchange Offer, pursuant to which each current employee and other service provider holding our common stock, including Messrs.
-Barrett and Schaffer and Ms. Muralidharan, was offered the opportunity to exchange shares of common stock owned by such employee or service provider for newly issued shares of LT10 and/or LT50 common stock on a one-for-one basis, subject to certain limitations.
-All shares of our LT10 and LT50 common stock issued in the Exchange Offer were required to be deposited in the Voting Trust formed pursuant to the Voting Agreement.
+Immediately prior to the completion of this offering, we completed the Exchange Offer, pursuant to which all current employees, including Messrs.
+Barrett and Schaffer and Ms. Muralidharan, were offered the opportunity to exchange the shares of common stock beneficially owned by such employee for newly issued shares of LTA and/or LTB common stock on a one-for-one basis.
+In connection with the Exchange Offer, our employees were also offered the opportunity to deposit the shares of LTA and/or LTB common stock they elected to receive in the Exchange Offer, as well as shares of Class A common stock beneficially owned by such holder, in the Voting Trust to be newly formed pursuant to the Voting Agreement.
 Messrs.
-Barrett and Schaffer and Ms. Muralidharan have made irrevocable elections to exchange shares of common stock for shares of LT10 and/or LT50 common stock, on a one-for-one basis, in the Exchange Offer as follows:
+Barrett and Schaffer and Ms. Muralidharan have made irrevocable elections to exchange shares of common stock for shares of LTA and/or LTB common stock in the Exchange Offer as follows:

-LT10 LT50

 Mr. Barrett

 Mr. Schaffer

 Ms. Muralidharan